llorracc/as.180.369/materials/draft/README.md

 ### Homework
 - Watch tutorial on GitHub practices [Link to video](https://www.youtube.com/watch?v=RGOj5yH7evk)
   - Note: Use Jupyter Notebook instead of VS code
 - Continue working on the Literature Review and Abstract for final papers.
+Add what you have so far to MyST on Terminal.
+- Include data visualization techniques reviewed in class to your analysis from last week.
 - Make a start on the introduction